JWMM Management Site

 - Is it free of personalities, either complimentary or derogatory? and

-Elsewhere on our web pages to help in the review process is:
+Elsewhere on our website to help in the review process is:

-- the flyer for the conference, describing the theme and topics of interest (go to CHI's website).
+- ICWMM Call for Papers, describing the theme and topics of interest.

 Acknowledgment: items 3-7 above have been paraphrased from standards described in the Editors’ and Reviewers’ Guide to the Journals of ASCE.